-The strict laws on abortion and the ban on same-sex marriage in Northern Ireland are set to change.
+The laws on abortion and the ban on same-sex marriage in Northern Ireland are set to change.

 How does Northern Ireland differ?

-It was also made legal beyond that in cases where the mother's health is threatened, or if there is a substantial risk the baby will have serious disabilities.
+It was also made legal beyond that point in cases where the mother's health is threatened, or if there is a substantial risk the baby will have serious disabilities.

 Abnormalities of the fetus considered fatal, as well as rape and incest, are not circumstances in which abortions are allowed.